 COR388 - Our Differentiated Approach to the Treatment of Alzheimer's Disease healthy volunteers and Alzheimer's patients.
-In addition, data from the Alzheimer's patients treated with COR388 in our Phase 1b clinical trial showed improvements across several exploratory cognitive tests commonly used with Alzheimer's patients and in Alzheimer's trials.
+In addition, data from the Alzheimer's patients treated with COR388 in our Phase 1b clinical trial showed improvements across several exploratory cognitive tests.
 These improvements should be interpreted with caution because they were not all statistically significant.
 Furthermore, in our preclinical studies involving wild type mouse models, we observed that COR388 reduced bacterial load in the brain, reduced amyloid beta levels, protected neurons and reduced markers of neuroinflammation.
 We initiated our Phase 2/3 GAIN trial in mild to moderate Alzheimer's patients in April 2019 and expect top-line results by the end of 2021.